JuanCG437/learn-tdd-vitest/README.md

-# Application of TDD wiht vitest in JavaScript
+# Application of TDD with vitest in JavaScript
-This project contains a collection of exercises and functions developed under the **TDD (Test Driven Development)** approach using the **vistest** testing framework in **JavaScript**.
+This project contains a collection of exercises and functions developed under the **TDD (Test Driven Development)** approach using the `vistest` testing framework in `JavaScript`.
 The main objective is to practice and reinforce unit testing concepts, validations and best practices in software development.

 ---